College of Arts and Sciences

 Location: CFO 1201

-Graduate programs offered by these college components lead to the following master’s degrees: Master of Arts, Master of Fine Arts, and Master of Science.
+Graduate programs offered by these college components lead to the following master’s degrees: Master of Arts, Master of Fine Arts, Master of Science, and Master of Social Work.
 In addition, the Specialist in School Psychology degree is offered as well as Master of Arts in Music (Music Therapy concentration)/Master of Science in Counseling and Development.

 Several graduate certificates are offered in the College.
 The Department of Sociology and Social Work offers the Post-baccalaureate Certificate in Diversity and the Post-baccalaureate Certificate in Social Science Research Methods.
 The Department of Multicultural Women’s and Gender Studies offers a Post-baccalaureate Certificate in Women’s Studies.